homiak/waterdragon/README.md

 **Water Dragons:** This mod introduces three types of Dragons — the Pure Water Dragon, the Rare Water Dragon, and the Scottish Dragon.
 Each has some unique abilities, such as creating healing water and glowing at night.

 **Useful things:** Water Dragons can rescue players in danger.
-There are also many craftitems to discover — some of them are quite special, like the one that lets you talk to Water Dragons.
+There are many features to discover — some of them are quite special, like the one that lets you talk to Water Dragons.

 **Draconic Blocks:** The mod features various decorative and functional blocks, including Draconic Bricks, Draconic Stone, and more.

-**Water-Forged Draconic Tools and Armour:** Forge powerful gear from Water-Forged Draconic Steel.
+**Water-Forged Draconic Tools and Armour:** Forge powerful gear from `Water-Forged Draconic Steel`.
 The armour offers great protection in battles, and the tools — forged in Dragon Water — are incredibly powerful, capable of killing some enemies in a single hit.

 ## Chatcommands
 - call_wtd <radius> - Calls the nearest Water Dragon within the specified radius (default is 100) and teleports it to you.